 CHECKING YOUR THOUGHTS

-Some science behind HOW WE THINK all that partisanship
+Some science behind HOW WE THINK and all that partisanship

 Unless you are locked in a perpetual Netflix binge you might have noticed that there is a remarkable amount of mud-slinging going on these days in politics, sports, and yes our own industry of fitness.
 David Brooks had a column recently talking about the vitriol being thrown about.
 He mentions that, yes we would hope that “people are rational, utility-maximizing creatures.”
 Unfortunately, he and others show that our frontal cortex, or more rational mind may not be captaining the ship.
 There are several factors to consider on the subject of controlling our thoughts.